Creamy Smoked Salmon Fettuccine (with Ricotta)

-Smoked salmon fettuccine is an easy pasta recipe made creamy and light by the addition of ricotta cheese in perfect Italian style!
+Smoked salmon and ricotta fettuccine is an easy pasta recipe made creamy and light by the addition of ricotta cheese in perfect Italian style!

 This recipe needs only a few ingredients and no special skills.